olejorik/SaturatedPSFpaper_code/README.md

 To (locally) reproduce this project, do the following:

 0. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+Notice that simulated data are not included in in this repo and need to be downloaded independently from [here](https://doi.org/10.5281/zenodo.7096585).
+   Unpack the archive in `data/sims` folder.
 1. Open a Julia console and do:
    ```
    julia> using Pkg